Speaking: Frequently Asked Questions

 That’s ok.
 You’re probably working hard to decide and have a plan B in case you have to change things at the last moment.
 Rohit is a perfect speaker for that situation because he can make either work and will be just fine with waiting until you make the call (even if it happens quite late!)
 The point is, when you don’t know the basic elements of an event, you’ll need a speaker who is comfortable with the uncertainty and will act like a true partner.

 Q: What makes Rohit different from other speakers?

-Two things.
+Two things make me different.
 The first is that I always share non-obvious, non-cliche, and actionable ideas.
 I don’t use canned presentations and always heavily tailor my talk for specific audiences.
 The second benefit is that I REALLY partner with an event team to make their event successful.
 Everything from helping secure partners to getting more people to register.
 At the event itself, I am always approachable off stage (or available for an online chat after a virtual session) and make a point to be part of an event (instead of running to and from the airport).
 When I commit to an event, I am invested in doing everything I can to help make it successful financially and editorially, and always seek out innovative ways to deliver more value for an audience.